Web Scraping API Python Tutorial: Extract Data in 5 Minutes

 save_csv(results, "products.csv")

-You now have everything you need to extract data from any website with Python.
+You now have a safer pattern for extracting structured data from public pages with Python.
 Here's where to take it:

-The entire approach works because the API handles the hard parts — JavaScript rendering, bot detection, proxies — and you handle the logic that matters to your project.
+The approach works because the API handles the fetch and extraction layers where supported, returns clear errors where not supported, and you handle the logic that matters to your project.

 Start scraping in 30 seconds.
 100 free requests/month, no credit card.